NickCraver/nickcraver.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

 <a href="{{ site.contenturl }}SO-Hardware-VMs-Front.jpg" target="_blank"><img src="{{ site.contenturl }}SO-Hardware-VMs-Front-Small.jpg" width="477" height="708" style="padding-right: 16px; padding-top: 16px;" /></a><a href="{{ site.contenturl }}SO-Hardware-VMs-Rear.jpg" target="_blank"><img src="{{ site.contenturl }}SO-Hardware-VMs-Rear-Small.jpg" width="477" height="708" style="padding-top: 16px;" /></a>
 </div>

 There a few more noteworthy servers behind the scenes that aren't VMs.
-These perform background tasks, help us troublehsoot with logging, store tons of data, etc.
+These perform background tasks, help us troubleshoot with logging, store tons of data, etc.

 #### Machine Learning Servers (Providence)
 These servers are idle about 99% of the time, but do heavy lifting for a nightly processing job: refreshing Providence.
 They also serve as an inside-the-datacenter place to test new algorithms on large datasets.